Q: How do I join the Millennium Leadership Program?

 Q: Are government employees eligible to participate in the Millennium Fellowship?

 A: Yes.
-Government employees are eligible, and responsible for completing any internal requirements to participate, if their employer has them.
+Government employees are eligible.
+They are responsible for completing any internal requirements to participate, if their employer has them.

 Q: Who funds the Millennium Leadership Program?